Accessibility for Small Websites

 • Providing text alternatives or captions for audio and video content.

 • Mark up your content such that HTML tags are used correctly.
 This means that <h1>tags go around the very main content like the site title, followed by h2 for sub-categories and article titles.
-List should use <li> tags and paragraphs should be contained in <p> tags.
+The list should use <li> tags and paragraphs should be contained in <p> tags.

 • Content should be easily read and understood.